gbcapri/gbcapri/README.md

 Hi there
-My name is Gabriel and i am a student of 'analisis and development of systems' I have knowledge of the languages C, Java, Javascript, html, CSS, SQL
+My name is Gabriel and i am a student of 'analisis and development of systems' I have knowledge of the languages C, Java, Javascript, html, CSS, php, SQL